 Once on the peak it was like flipping a switch on a wind tunnel!
 I was ahead of my PR to the peak by several minutes and I was trying to push the pace.
 That was not happening and several times I had to pause and put a hand down as I staggered in the middle of a big step.

 I caught up to a couple of people just before the final steep push to the summit.
 The wind flow was not as turbulent and gusty here and one of them started to run.
-With each stride the dust streaked from his shoes and I stopped to take some photos and this HD video snapshot.
+With each stride the dust streaked from his shoes.
+I stopped to take some photos and this short video clip.
 The smoother winds didn’t last for long, and neither did the running.

 Mugu Peak’s next door neighbor to the west, Laguna Peak, has recorded a wind gust of 125 mph.
 In this photo from Boney Mountain Mugu Peak is on the far left and Laguna Peak has the communications equipment on the summit.
 Today I’d estimate the strongest gusts on Mugu Peak were in the range of 50-60 mph.
 The winds were strong enough that the sewn end of a fluttering strap was like a whip and just as capable of raising a welt.